vichyalpha/Mincraft-Rock-Paper-Scissors-Mediapipe-Hands-demo/README_EN.md

 # Examples of possible applications
 　Rock-paper-scissors with two players

- 　 It is possible because mediapipe can recognize up to two hands.
-However, it cannot detect the singularity of fingers between two hands, so it is necessary to devise a new method.
+ 　  Possible because mediapipe can recognize up to two or more moves.
+However, it is difficult because it is impossible to identify whose move it is.

 　Sign language expression